dlvoy/base-plate-outliner/README.md

 The script analyzes a PNG image to identify a shape (dark pixels = inside, light pixels = outside), then optimally decomposes the shape into rectangular baseplates and generates an OpenSCAD script to render them.

-This project uses the **MachineBlocks** library (https://github.com/pks5/machineblocks) for rendering LEGO-compatible bricks in OpenSCAD.
+This project uses the **MachineBlocks** library (https://github.com/pks5/machineblocks) for rendering big-L compatible bricks in OpenSCAD.
 MachineBlocks is included as a git submodule.

 ## Installation